Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Vertical geometry of (prolongations of) contact manifolds and their characteristics

 \subsection{Canonical directions associated with orthogonal distributions}

-It is easy to see that there are two characteristic lines $\elle_1$ and $\elle_2$ which are characteristics for a vertical form $\omega\in \C^{1\,\ast}$ which is decomposable by means of Lemma \ref{lemFund}.
-The meta--symplectic form \eqref{eqEOmega} links these two lines with the vertical distribution $V:=\ker\omega$ determined by $\omega$. \begin{lemma} It holds the following identification
+Suppose that the vertical form $\omega\in \C^{1\,\ast}$ is decomposable in the sense of Lemma \ref{lemFund}.
+Then it is easy to see that there are two characteristic lines $\elle_1$ and $\elle_2$.
+The meta-symplectic form \eqref{eqEOmega} links these two lines with the vertical distribution $V:=\ker\omega$ determined by $\omega$.